-This Working Group will be focus primarily on research-creation projects driven by Indigenous methodologies, along with key ethical and historical considerations.
+This Working Group will be focus primarily on research-creation projects driven by Indigenous (First Nations, Métis, Inuit) methodologies, along with key ethical and historical considerations.
 They will be working in a consulting capacity to the Case Studies and other areas of the A/CA network.

 Karine Bertrand is a Métis scholar and an assistant professor in the Film and Media department of Queen’s University.
 Her research interests are centered around Indigenous film and media, Québec cinema, road movies, and oral practices of cinema.
 Her latest publications include a book chapter on film reception in Inuit communities (Dialogues avec le cinéma, Nota bene, 2016), an article on African and Indigenous cultural memory (Ciném’Action, June 2017), and an article on Arnait Video Productions (Canadian Review of Comparative Literature, March 2017).
 She is presently working on a project involving the creation of an international network for Indigenous women filmmakers.